 Many people who want to lose weight join a gym.
 But you actually have to go to the health club to burn calories.
 And your workout time is only the time you spend exercising.
 It should not include the time you spend in the locker room, parking your car, and chatting with friends.

 Instead of using ballpark figures, invest in a heart rate monitor.
-There are quite a few models on the market, so compare prices to find one that fits your budget.
+There are quite a few models on the market, so to find one that fits your budget.
 A heart rate monitor not only lets you know how hard you are working, but most models will measure your "time in range" to let you know exactly how many minutes you can count as exercise.

 Stop compensating for exercise by eating more.

 It is normal for your appetite to increase when you begin to exercise.
 A common weight loss mistake is to indulge in extra snacks and treats as a reward for the workout.
 But eating those treats can cause weight gain.

 Instead of overeating after your workout, plan to eat a healthy, low-calorie snack right after you exercise.
 Combine a lean protein with a carbohydrate to satisfy your hunger and replace nutrients lost during the workout.
 A glass of skim chocolate milk works well and tastes decadent enough to feel like a treat.